Thoregon/thoregon.aurora/lib/viewmodel/spec.md

 Evaluate (restricted) a JS
 Context Variables:
-    - '$' is the model  (wish: all properties of the model are top level vars)
+    - '$' | '$model' is the model  (wish: all properties of the model are top level vars)
     - '$meta' is the meta model
     - '$vm' | '$viewmodel' is the view model
-    - '$view' is the view
     - '$viewmeta' is the meta view model
+    - '$interface' | '$i' is are the properties from the app interface settings Available globals:
-    - '$app' is the app (if defined)
+    - 'app' is the app (if defined)
     - 'me' is the SSI
+    - 'universe' | '$u' is are the properties from the universe
+    - 'thoregon'
+    - 'dorifer'
+    - 'device'
+    - 'mediathek'
-    - '$interface' | '$i' is are the properties from the app interface settings ? 'universe' | '$u' is are the properties from the universe thoregon, mediathek, dorifer, puls -> available as globals All evaluations will be reavaluated on every mutation of the model Arbitrary properties can be defined and accessed to use it for view control (aurora-data).
+    thoregon, mediathek, dorifer, puls -> available as globals All evaluations will be reavaluated on every mutation of the model Arbitrary properties can be defined and accessed to use it for view control (aurora-data).